CQCL/pytket-docs/manual/manual_circuit.rst

 Pauli Exponential Boxes and Phase Polynommials
 ==============================================

-Another notable example that is common to many algorithms and high-level circuit descriptions is the exponential of a Pauli tensor:
+Another notable construct that is common to many algorithms and high-level circuit descriptions is the exponential of a Pauli tensor:

 .. math::